We compared 44 leg presses in 22 weighted categories – from steel thickness and type of bearings to price and warranties.

 If price is not a factor, the industry classic Rogue ISO 35 is the way to go.

-Which leg press is best for glutes?
+Which leg press is best for the glutes?

 The important factor here is a generously sized footplate.